 Description of Historic Place

-Key elements that define the heritage character of the Bank of Montreal include its:
+Key character-defining elements of the Bank of Montreal building include:

 Local Governments (BC)

 Local Government Act, s.954

 - Developing Economies

 - Commerce / Commercial Services

 - Bank or Stock Exchange

 Cross-Reference to Collection